Economic Growth

 56.4% of Uganda’s population was below the national poverty line in 1993, but this decreased to 19.7% by 2013.
-Therefore, Uganda remains among the poorest nations in the world despite reducing the poverty rate.
+Uganda remains among the poorest nations in the world despite reducing the poverty rate and since the Covid epidemic has recently struggled economically, especially in the rural areas.
+In addition two recent dry seasons has put the rural population under enormous strain.

 Uganda’s national poverty line has been fixed at US$0.88–US$1.04 since 1990.
 This measure is much lower than the World Bank’s international figure of US$1.90.
 Therefore, Uganda’s poverty estimate of 21.7% in 2016 is much lower than the 41.7% in 2016 calculated using the global measure of extreme poverty.

-We teach our community members to care for animals and raise them correctly.
-The profits from the sale of these animals (from chickens, pigs, and even goats) stay with the family members who raised them and we also encourage a saving spirit.
+We teach the community members to care for animals and raise them correctly.
+To plant and grow small scale commercial crops bringing the products to market earlier than others with the help of the irrigation pumps.
+The profits from the sale of these animals and products stay with the family members.

 Chickens

-As a team, we have built three model chicken houses that can keep 1,200 chicks.
+As a team, we have built three modern chicken houses that can keep 1,200 chicks.
 This works as a model training centre for our community members.
 First, the community purchased “layers”, but these proved difficult to care for in a way that returned a health profit.
 18 months ago we changed to Kuroilers which are grown for sale in the local market.
+The presence of this facility encouraged the Government to give the local community a hatchery.
+The JFH chicken farm will be providing the fertilised eggs for this hatchery.
+3,000 eggs per month.
+This project had been self sustaining for the last 18 months.

 Anifah Nalumansi’s family received two piglets (male and female ) in November 2019 with other Self Empowerment Group Members.
 This family has looked after the project very well and last year they sold the boar.
 The income helped to cater for family needs and a small amount was also saved.